Best Small-Business Funding Options

 |Term loans||6%||Apply Here|

-Credit cards and lines of credit, on the other hand, can give you quick access to funds.
+Lines of credit, on the other hand, can give you quick access to funds, making them great for businesses that have cash flow issues (e.g., needing to make payroll before you get paid for invoices).
 As a revolving line of credit, you pay interest on only the money you use, and you get continual access to funds rather than an up-front lump sum.
 But you run the risk of having your line of credit reduced or called in if your revenue drops.

 Term loans do give you an up-front lump sum, and then you repay the loan plus interest over time.
+Pretty much any business that needs to cover large, planned expenses can benefit from a term loan.
 Terms loans often have good interest rates, and you can get large sums of money; however, many come with penalties for early repayment, so expect your term loan to be a long-term financial commitment.

 Getting a loan with bad credit